 RIE® Board of Directors

-President for 5 years, and Vice President in charge of Programs thereafter.
+President for 5 years, then Vice President in charge of Programs till 2016